How to start off a bonsai tree

 By following these initial steps, you will be well on your way to starting off a bonsai tree successfully.
 Remember, bonsai is more than just a hobby – it is a lifelong journey of nurturing and shaping living art.
 With patience, dedication, and a little bit of creativity, you can create your very own miniature masterpiece that will bring joy and serenity to your life for years to come.

-See also Where to buy bonsai plants in singapore
+See also When to repot hawthorn bonsai

 Choosing the Perfect Bonsai Tree for Beginners